 No, anyone can apply to AP World History at the end of freshman year.
 Acceptance is based on freshman Social Studies grades.

 What are AP classes?
 “AP” stands for “Advanced Placement.”
 It’s a national program administered by the College Board that gives students the opportunity to earn college credits while they’re in high school.

 No. These are college level classes.
 Students may begin to request AP classes as sophomores with AP World History.
 Juniors may request AP classes in Literature, U.S. History, and Computer Science Principles.
 A broad range of AP classes is open to seniors, including Composition, Calculus AB and BC, Physics, Biology, Psychology, European History and U.S. Government and Politics.

-Freshmen are scheduled to report to school on Wednesday, September 5, 2018 at 8:00, though this date and time are subject to change and will be confirmed in a mailing you will receive in June.
+Freshmen are scheduled to report to school on Wednesday, September 5, 2018 at 8:00, though this date is subject to change and will be confirmed in a mailing you will receive in June.
 Freshmen will be scheduled for appointments to pick up their iPads before this, during the last two weeks of August.
 A June mailing will contain further information on this as well.